lab101-ai/agentictrust/platform/README.md

 ## API Integration

-The frontend communicates with the Flask backend through a proxy API implemented in `src/app/api/route.ts`.
-This allows the frontend to make requests to the backend without CORS issues.

 The API service functions are defined in `src/lib/api.ts` and provide typed functions for interacting with the backend API.

 ## Available APIs